Attack tree (TCP)

 High

-Targets specific regions with route manipulations to localize impact.
+Targets specific regions with route manipulations to localise impact.

 High